oden-lang/oden-lang.github.io/user-guide/language-reference/forms.md

 Oden is very simple and supports only a small set of forms.
 This document describes those forms and how you can compose programs with them.

-## Lists

-Drawing inspiration from Lisps, Oden is built on lists.
-Lists are used for special forms and function application.
-A list is written `(x y z ...)` where `x`, `y`, `z` and so on are elements in the list.

-*Note that there is no support for lists in runtime yet.*

 ## Number Literals

 The only supported number literal right now is that of the `int` type.